You want smart political talk without the meltdowns?

 I went through all those numbers at the beginning of the program.

-I'm not gonna do it again.
+I'm not going to do it again.

 Two quarters, two consecutive quarters of negative growth.

-So if the Atlanta Fed is right, we will be officially in a recession no matter what they say.
+If the Atlanta Fed is right, we will be officially in a recession no matter what they say.

-So Joe says it's not going to be a recession, and Green Jean-Pierre refuses to give a definition of recession.
+So, Joe says it's not going to be a recession, and Green Jean-Pierre refuses to give a definition of recession.

-Mr. President, we're getting GDP numbers on Thursday.
+Listen, Mr. President, we're getting GDP numbers on Thursday.

 How worried should Americans be that we could be in a recession?

-We're not gonna be in a recession.
+We're not going to be in a recession, in my view.

-Uh we still find ourselves with people investing.
+We still find ourselves with people investing.

-Uh my hope is we go from this rapid growth to steady growth.
+My hope is we go from this rapid growth to steady growth.

-And uh see, we'll see some coming down.
+And so we'll see some coming down.

-But based on what the president said earlier, have his economic advisors told him they also don't think a recession is likely.
+But based on what the president said earlier, have his economic advisors told him they also don't think a recession is likely?

 And what is exactly the White House's definition of a recession?